mpetrovich/stylemark/README.md

 ### Custom specimens

-New specimen types can be added via the `specimenTypes` [configuration](#configuration) property.
+New specimen types can be added via the `specimenHandlers` [configuration](#configuration) property.
 Custom specimen types are chosen in array order and are evaluated before Stylemark's built-in ones.

 For example, let's say we want to add a new color specimen that's rendered as a color palette.
 We'd like to be able to document it using a new `.color` Markdown code block type like this: